Learning a Tree-Structured Ising Model in Order to Make Predictions: Learning trees to make predictions

-The main challenge is that the number of samples available in this regime is not sufficient for structure learning, as can be seen by comparing with Theorem~\ref{t:structLower}.
-This means that accurate inference must be performed \emph{using possibly the wrong tree}.
-To guarantee accurate pairwise marginals using the wrong tree, we characterize the combinatorial and statistical properties of the mistakes made by the algorithm in detecting edges.
-A sketch of the proof is provided in Section~\ref{s:ProofSketch}.
+The main challenge is that the number of samples assumed to be available in Theorem~\ref{t:CLLowerBound} is not sufficient for structure learning, as can be seen by comparing with Theorem~\ref{t:structLower}.
+This means that accurate marginals must be computed \emph{using possibly the wrong tree}.
+The proof is sketched in Section~\ref{s:ProofSketch}.